marc-akbar/personal-site/README.md

   <a href="https://marcakbar.dev">marcakbar.dev</a>
 </h1>
 <br/>
-Personal site made in Sinatra using Materialize, Animejs and graphics in GIMP.
+Personal site made in Sinatra using Materialize, <del>Animejs</del> GSAP and graphics in GIMP.
 Deployed to Heroku and managed using Cloudfare.

 ##### Clone using: